How To Navigate Big Game Draw Applications Like a Pro

 The other important aspect of each state’s drawing procedure is how they evaluate the hunt choices on your application.
 Most states will allow you to apply for more than one hunt per species, but the manner in which they evaluate those choices can vary by state.

 Some will only evaluate your first choice before moving on to the next application, and second, third, and fourth choices are only possible to draw after everyone’s first choice has been considered.
-In these cases, your only hope to draw with second choice and beyond are for those hunts that are of much lower demand (antlerless opportunities, for example).
+In these cases, your only hope to draw with second choice and beyond is for hunts in lower demand (antlerless opportunities, for example).

 In addition, each state’s draw procedures will also define how group applications are evaluated with respect to the point totals of each member of the group.
 In some cases, applying as a group can reduce your overall chances, while in other instances it can actually be used to your individual advantage.